NurseQ/Programming-and-Scripting-Project/PROJECT.md

 2. The Iris Versicolor has a medium petal in relation to the other flowers but with more overlap with Virginica.
 3. The Iris Virginica has the longest petals with much overlap with Versicolor.

+**Statistical values**
+The average petal length of the Iris-Setosa is:  5.006\
+The average petal length of the Iris-Versicolor is:  5.936\
+The average petal length of the Iris-Virginica is:  6.588\
+The minimum petal length of the Iris-Setosa is:  4.3\
+The minimum petal length of the Iris-Versicolor is:  4.9\
+The minimum petal length of the Iris-Virginica is:  4.9\
+The maximum petal length of the Iris-Setosa is:  5.8\
+The maximum petal length of the Iris-Versicolor is:  7.0\
+The maximum petal length of the Iris-Virginica is:  7.9

 ![Scatter plot of petal length](https://github.com/NurseQ/Project-Iris-Flower-Dataset/blob/master/Images/Scatter%20petal%20length.png)